yantosca/qfyaml/docs/source/known-bugs.rst

 Known Bugs
 ##########

-This page links to known bugs in :program:`qfyaml`.
+This page lists known bugs in :program:`qfyaml`.
 See the `Github issues <http:s://github.com/yantosca/qfyaml/issues>`_ page for updates on their status.